Daniel-Mietchen/events/SciDataCon-2018.md

   - [To what extent can machine-actionable data management plans help automate disaster-related workflows?](https://github.com/Daniel-Mietchen/events/issues/337#issuecomment-400886404)
     - accepted as a poster
   - [Data sharing as a new component of addressing and preparing for disease outbreaks](https://github.com/Daniel-Mietchen/events/issues/337#issuecomment-400867604)
+    - accepted as an oral presentation
   - [Wikidata and Wikibase as global platforms for democratizing data publishing](https://github.com/Daniel-Mietchen/events/issues/337#issuecomment-400858737)
+    - accepted as an oral presentation
   - [A wiki approach to collecting, curating and managing citizen science data](https://github.com/Daniel-Mietchen/events/issues/337#issuecomment-400861223)
+    - accepted as a poster
   - [A wiki perspective on an Open Science Commons](https://github.com/Daniel-Mietchen/events/issues/337#issuecomment-400864289)
     - accepted as a poster
   - [WikiCite and Scholia - a Linked Open Data approach to exploring the scholarly literature and related resources](https://github.com/Daniel-Mietchen/events/issues/337#issuecomment-400893901)
+    - accepted as a poster

+# Other topics I had considered for submissions

   - Citizen science and open science
   - Wikidata as a FAIR data platform
   - Making ethics data FAIR